scikit-hep/scikit-hep.github.io/pages/developers/style.md

 ```

 One recommended plugin for flake8 is `flake8-bugbear`, which catches many
 common bugs.
-It is highly opinionated an can be made more so with the `B9`
+It is highly opinionated and can be made more so with the `B9`
 setting.
 You can also set a max complexity, which bugs you when you have
 complex functions that should be broken up.
 Here is an opinionated config: